API Test Automation Using API Collection

 When you upload a dataset for a negative test case and wish to generate a separate YML file, then refer to the article Options for Generating Test Data in a Separate YAML File.

-3. If needed, you can rearrange the sequence with drag-and-drop functionality in the right pane and click the Update Sequence button.
+7. If needed, you can rearrange the sequence with drag-and-drop functionality and click the Update Sequence button.

 If you wish to update the sequence in the left pane, then perform the following:

 Uncheck the 'Select All' check box if it is checked.
-The check box is highlighted in green.
-You can use drag-and-drop functionality to rearrange the steps.
-Save and Revert buttons will be enabled for you to choose appropriate button then click Update Sequence button.
+You can use drag-and-drop functionality to rearrange the steps and click Update Sequence button.

 • Navigate to the same folder described in the previous step.
 Run the following command to trigger the script.